cschladetsch/Incode/README.md

 Custom input system for keyboard and mouse for Windows.

 This application allows the user to control the mouse and other systems such as cursor and scrolling using a minimal set of keys.
+At worst, it is a great replacement for the Microsoft "MouseKeys" system.

 Hold an 'Override' button - in my case on a 88-Key WASD keyboard, it's the Amiga-like second backslash key beside the left shift key - and then use the rest of the keyboard to send custom input.